Open new doors with Pitch My Dissertation

 Your dissertation can be more than a proud academic achievement.
 It can open doors to new and exciting opportunities.
 It could lead to major grants, job offers, placements, or the start of a social enterprise.

-Our aim is to engage recent graduates as active participants in tackling the biggest challenges of our times and empower them to share their ideas.
+Our aim is to engage students and recent graduates as active participants in tackling the biggest challenges of our times.

 Pitch My Dissertation poster 2

-PmD is an exciting opportunity to connect, compete and collaborate with other changemakers and social innovators.
+PmD Prize is an annual award to celebrate research excellence and commitment in meaningful work.
+It is an exciting opportunity to connect, compete and collaborate with other changemakers and social innovators.

-It’s your chance to highlight your potential contribution to a panel of judges from academia, business, corporate, government and the third sector industry.
+It’s your chance to highlight the potential contribution of your dissertation to a panel of judges and audience from academia, business, corporate, government and the third sector industry.

 Furthermore, the competition includes a wealth of fantastic prizes, including: